 The Shoreline’s “Good News” Newspaper now has a new website!
 We have made it easy for you to enjoy all the great stories about Michigan’s Thumb without ever leaving home.
 To enjoy all our great content check out our membership options.

-Our free featured article is Lake Huron Update by Bud Donnelly.
-Bud takes a look at the Great Storm of 1913 on its one-hundredth anniversary.
+Our free Featured Article this month is Sandy Peplinski’s Wellness Tip of the Month: Simplify Your Life.
 To access the entire issue or our archives on line, purchase one of our premium membership plans here.